 On the other hand, private label cards, also known as white label cards, are store-brand cards intended to be used exclusively at a specific retailer.

-This allows companies to use their own unique logos, designs and colours onto their company cards without sharing space with other companies.
+This allows companies to use their own unique logos, designs, and colors onto their company cards without sharing space with other companies.

-Virtual cards can be fully white labelled, allowing them to be customised in accordance with the company's symbol, trademark and colour schemes.
+Virtual cards can be fully white-labeled, allowing them to be customized in accordance with the company's symbol, trademark, and color schemes.

 Expense Control & Card Management